Last Updated on

 This is more of a simulator than a traditional game.
 And that’s great, because Pro Fishing Challenge gives you a hyper-realistic fishing experience.
 You’re given an unparalleled level of detail and customization, allowing you to choose everything from your rig setup to specific lure types.
 It’s very in-depth and something that definitely appeals to a serious fishing crowd.

 When you’re looking for a game that lets you realistically simulate actual fishing trips, there’s no better option than this game.

-4. Rapala Pro Bass Fishing
+4. Rapala Pro Bass Fishing (Multiple Consoles)

 No other game captures the feel of a competitive fishing tournament quite like Rapala Pro Bass Fishing.
 It really goes through great lengths to recreate the experience of being part of a contest.
 There’s an in-game commentary system, with voice work from InFisherman TV’s Barry Brueland, as well as dynamic leader boards.
 These features add a deeper layer of realism to the gameplay.

 In single-player mode, your goal is to win multiple tournaments and ultimately become season champion.
 To do this, you must compete in a series of different challenges, up to 20 per season, and outscore all of your opposition.
 It’s structured just like an actual Bassmaster Elite event.

 Additionally, the game contains more than 50 different two-player contests that let you face-off against a friend.
 These challenges are quite varied, and they do a good job at letting you compete with people you know.

 This is a good game for capturing the competitive fishing experience.
 It pits you against opponents, makes you compete for points, and has you partaking in a whole series of interconnected contests and tournaments.

 This is an old SNES game.
 But don’t let the age fool you, it’s still highly realistic.